MADECICCO/Meteor-Data/MONTHLY-REPORT/README.md

-Monthly_Report.rmd should be run under RStudio - it will produce the monthly report for Clanfield Metero Station in HTML or PDF depending on which option is selected from the pull down menu on the Knit button
+Monthly_Report.rmd should be run under RStudio - it constructs the monthly report for the Clanfield Meteor Station in HTML or PDF depending on which option is selected from the pull down menu on the Knit button

 The script invokes all the Child rmarkdown scripts from its current folder.